-As at 31 December 2016, Intertain had a Stock Option Plan (the "Intertain SoP").
-The Intertain SoP was approved by Intertain's shareholders at Intertain's annual and special meeting of shareholders held on 25 June 2015.
-As noted above, pursuant to the Plan of Arrangement, all options granted under the Intertain SoP were automatically exchanged for options of equivalent value over ordinary shares of the Company on equivalent terms and subject to the same vesting conditions pursuant to the Company's share option plan (the "Share Option Plan").
-The Share Option Plan was approved by the Board on 5 September 2016.
-No further options will be granted under the Share Option Plan.
-A maximum of 3,366,150 ordinary shares may be issued on the exercise of options granted under the Share Option Plan.
+As at 25 January 2017, Intertain had a stock option plan (the 'Intertain SOP').
+Pursuant to the Plan of Arrangement, all options granted under that plan were automatically exchanged for options of equivalent value over shares on equivalent terms and subject to the same vesting conditions pursuant to the Company's share option plan (the 'Share Option Plan').
+The Share Option Plan was approved by the Board on 5 September 2016, but no further options will be granted under it.
+A maximum of 3,027,990 shares may be issued on the exercise of options granted under the Share Option Plan.
 The significant terms of the Share Option Plan are set out below.

-• Vesting and exercise: Options vest on the terms, and may be exercised for the period, set out at the time of grant of the original Intertain option.

-The maximum exercise period of an option is ten years from the date of grant.
+- Vesting and exercise: options vest on the terms, and may be exercised for the period, set out at the time of grant of the original option under the Intertain SOP and reflected in the Share Option Plan.
+The maximum exercise period is ten years from the original date of grant.
 Where the expiry date for an option falls within a blackout period, or within nine business days following the expiration of a blackout period, the expiry date will be automatically adjusted to the tenth business day after the end of the blackout period, and may not be extended further by the Board.

-Options granted under the Share Option Plan have an exercise price per share in British pounds sterling equal to the exercise price per Intertain share of each Intertain option exchanged for an option under the Share Option Plan pursuant to the Plan of Arrangement.

-- Leavers: If a participant ceases to be employed or ceases to be a director, the option may be exercised for up to 90 days from the date of termination (or such terms as are described in the participant's employment agreement, or as may be determined by the Board) or prior to the expiry date of the option, whichever is sooner.
+Options granted under the Share Option Plan have an exercise price per share in British pounds sterling equal to the exercise price per Intertain share of each Intertain option exchanged for an option under the Share Option Plan pursuant to the Plan of Arrangement. - Leavers: if a participant ceases to be employed or ceases to be a Director, the option may be exercised for up to 90 days from the date of termination (or such terms as are described in the participant's employment agreement, or as may be determined by the Board) or prior to the expiry date of the option, whichever is sooner.
 In the case of a participant being dismissed from employment or service for cause, the option will lapse on the date of such dismissal.
-Options granted under the Share Option Plan are not transferable except on death. - Change of control: In the event of a change of control or take-over bid, all unvested options may automatically vest, if and to the extent provided for in the holder's employment agreement, or at the discretion of the Board.
+Options granted under the Share Option Plan are not transferable except on death.